 Accompanying symptoms can be mild to severe and usually get worse over time.
 Diagnosis helps to rule out other more serious conditions and can help to manage the symptoms and treat the condition.

-BPH, or benign prostatic hype7 BPH Treatments To Try Before Surgeryrplasia, is a condition many men deal with as they get older.
+BPH, or Benign Prostatic Hyperplasia, is a condition many men deal with as they get older.
 An enlarged prostate gland creates multiple issues for men both during the day and at night.
 Before you resort to surgery, here are 7 BPH treatment options you may want to consider.

 The prostate gland is an integral part of the male reproductive system.
 About the size of a walnut, it continues to change and grow during a man’s lifetime.
 Maintaining prostate health should be of maximum importance to all men if they want to lead a long and healthy life.